stridecolossus/JOVE/docs/blog/part-5-terrain/improvements.md

 return new PipelineLayout(layout.getValue(), dev, max, stages);
 ```

-Note that the size of the data buffer is validated against the hardware limit which is often quite small (256 bytes on the development environment).
+Note that the size of the data buffer is validated (not shown) against the hardware limit which is often quite small (256 bytes on the development environment).

-These new properties are also used to validate the push constant update command which is addressed next.

 ### Update Command

-Push constants are backed by a data buffer updated using a new command:
+Push constants are backed by a data buffer which is updated using a new command:

 ```java
 public class PushConstantUpdateCommand implements Command {